maidnaut/clang/README.md

 # CLANG

 Discord bot witten with pycord, inspired by Valkyrja.
-Handles moderation, tickets, logging, and fun commands.
+Handles moderation, tickets, logging, notes, and fun commands.

 Clang is a skull kept alive by eldritch magic.
 It screams and talks nonsense.